Lekárovce

 Lekárovce (Lakárd) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 History

 In historical records the village was first mentioned in 1400.
 After World War II, the village was transferred to Slovakia from the Zakarpattia Oblast of the Ukrainian Soviet Socialist Republic in 1946.

 Geography

-The village lies at an altitude of 108 metres and covers an area of 12.269 km².
+The village lies at an altitude of 108 metres and covers an area of 12.269 km2.

 It has a population of about 1030 people.
 The Uh river splits the village in two parts.

+Population

 Culture

-There are currently two active folk groups in the village – men's Užan and women's Pajtaški.
+There are currently two active folklore groups in the village – men's Užan and women's Pajtaški.

 The village has a soccer pitch, a gym and it is also known for its tradition in firemen competitions.